sciabarrado/tutorial-app-platform/pres.md

 ---
 # What we are going to do today?

-- Develop the **front-end**
+- Develop a **front-end**
-  - Deployed a static site
+  - Deployed in a static site
 - Implement a **back-end API**
-  - Provision a node backed
+  - Provisioned as backend service
 - Add persistence with a **database**
   - Provisioning a Postgresql Databse
 - Develop freely with continuous updates!